vijaysharmapc/challengeSorted/README.md

 Challenged posted here (https://sortable.com/project/)

-On python3 cli- please run the file finalMatchingProductListing.py (python finalMatchingProductListing.py) On NOtebook - please view and run the commands in file "finalMatchingProductListing.ipynb"
+On python3 cli- please run the file finalMatchingProductListing.py (python finalMatchingProductListing.py).

+On Notebook - please view and run the commands in file "finalMatchingProductListing.ipynb".

 Steps followed:
 1) Read the files into Pandas Dataframe